AbdulMuhaiminIsmail/DataStructures/README.md

 # DataStructures

-This is a collection of practice problems which I solved during my Data Structures course.
+This collection includes practice problems I've solved and various data structures I've implemented from scratch as part of my Data Structures course.